WestDRI/visualizethis/content/data2.md

 Formally, NDVI is defined as the ratio $(\eta_{\rm NIR}-\eta_{\rm red})/ (\eta_{\rm NIR}+\eta_{\rm red})$,
-where $\eta_{\rm NIR}$ and $\eta_{\rm red}$ are the values of the reflectance in the near-infrared and in the red band, respectively.
+where $\eta_{\rm NIR}$ and $\eta_{\rm red}$ are the values of the reflectance in the near-infrared and in the red bands, respectively.
 NDVI always falls between -1 and +1 and can highlight the following features:

 <br>